Welcome to the web site for Dr. Deanne M Roberts MD.

-• If you are considering an appointment, please see the Appointments and Programs page, as well as the location and contact info in the sidebars and at the bottom of the page.
+• If you are considering an appointment, please click here to see the Appointments and Programs page, as well as the location and contact info in the sidebars and at the bottom of the page.

 • Online appointment booking is the usual way to book an appointment.
 Everything starts with booking an Inquiry Phone Call to discuss and consider your questions and options.
 (Please read about Appointments and Programs here first.) https://deannerobertsmd.inputhealth.com

 • Phone and video visits are available for people who live in B.C. but outside of the Greater Vancouver area.
 They are also an option for people who are dealing with significant mobility issues or other barriers to coming into the office.

 My practice focus is Functional Medicine, Metabolism, Brain Health, Nutrition, Foods, Weight Health and Food as Medicine.

 I favour a relentlessly individualized approach that emphasizes a wholistic view of the person within their circumstances, and the integration of a broad spectrum of treatment and prevention options.